znsio/specmatic-documentation/documentation/contract_tests.md

 Look at the sample project below to see this in action.
 Observe the system property, set in the [ContractTest](https://github.com/znsio/specmatic-order-api/blob/main/src/test/java/com/store/ContractTest.java) class, and the actuator-related dependency added in `pom.xml`.

+The data in the coverage report is available at `build/reports/specmatic/coverage_report.json`, relative to the directory from which Specmatic was executed.

 ### Adanced Features

 #### Generative Tests